Flowminder/FlowKit/docs/source/administrator/management/etl/etl.md

 You can find some example pipelines in the FlowETL section of our [GitHub repository](https://github.com/Flowminder/FlowKit/tree/master/flowetl/mounts/dags).

 Because data comes in many forms, you must specify in SQL a transformation from your source data to the correct FlowDB schema for the CDR data type.
+You will need to write this transformation in the form of a `SELECT` statement, using the `{{ staging_table }}` macro as the source table.

 !!!warning